Outdoors Gear, Equipment, News, Reviews, Forums, Walking Routes and More at OutdoorsMagic.com

 The Shimoda Explore 40 is one of the lighter bags here – impressive considering its size.
 It comes in ‘Blue Nights’ or ‘Sea Pine’ colours and has an adjustable torso height.
 This means the Shimoda Explore is accommodating to both taller and smaller adventurers, and even has women’s strap options to help accommodate different body types too.
 They describe this harness system as ‘bear hug-like’ and it helps ensure your pack’s weight is healthily distributed across your body.

 There are multiple kit access points across the bag as well as a removable and customisable camera insert system.
-The hydration bladder port is equally handy and can hold a bladder up to 3L, whilst there’s also numerous storage pockets and external straps for non-camera gear such as skis, ice axes or a snowboard.
+The hydration bladder port is equally handy and can hold a bladder up to 3L, while there’s also numerous storage pockets and external straps for non-camera gear such as skis, ice axes or a snowboard.
 In this sense, the bag definitely has the capacity for both photography gear and hiking gear.

 The outer shell is entirely water-resistant and is coated in carbonate ether with a double-sided resin application process.
 This helps create a protective barrier to exterior waters as well as interior condensation to ensure your camera gear will never get wet and damaged.